ceph/ceph-cm-ansible/roles/maas/README.md

 This is large dictionary that gets parsed out into individual snippet files.
 Each top-level key (front and back in the example) will get its own snippet file created.

-Under each subnet, cidr, ipvar, and macvar are required. ipvar and macvar tell the Jinja2 template which IP address and MAC address should be used for each host in each subnet snippet, the value of those variables should correspond with a variable for each host in the inventory, if the variable is not defined in the inventory then that host will not be included into the subnet configuration.
+Under each subnet, cidr, ipvar, and macvar are required. ipvar and macvar tell the Jinja2 template which IP address and MAC address should be used for each host in each subnet snippet, the value of these variables should be the name of the variable that holds the ip address and mac address, respectively (for hosts that have more than one interface).
+That is, you might have "ipfront=1.2.3.4 ipback=5.6.7.8", and for the front subnet, 'ipvar' would be set to 'ipfront', and for the back network, 'ipvar' would be set to 'ipback', if those variables are not defined in the inventory then that host will not be included into the subnet configuration.

 Here's a line from our Ansible inventory host file